1. Introduction

 Importance of Urban Resilience in the Face of Crises

-Technology plays a transformative role in enhancing urban resilience.
-Through the incorporation of innovative solutions—such as predictive analytics, crowd-sourced data, and smart infrastructure—cities can better anticipate potential disruptions and implement proactive measures to mitigate their impacts.
-Machine learning, in particular, offers immense possibilities for urban resilience, leveraging real-time data to develop robust monitoring and response systems.
-This capacity allows city planners and emergency managers to create multifaceted strategies aimed at not only responding effectively to crises but also promoting long-term sustainability.
+Technology plays a pivotal role in improving urban resilience.
+Implementing innovative solutions such as predictive analytics, crowd-sourced data, and smart infrastructure enables cities to anticipate disruptions and proactively mitigate their impact.
+Machine learning, in particular, offers significant opportunities for urban resilience by utilizing real-time data to create effective monitoring and response systems, guiding planners and emergency managers in developing comprehensive strategies for effective crisis management and promoting long-term sustainability.

 2. Machine Learning in Emergency Management